We are sorry, there are no rooms available at this accommodation at the moment

 - Two-bedroom apartments: Complimentary breakfast for three (3) persons

-- Access to swimming pool, Whirlpool, Jacuzzi or Sauna (if available) and fitness centre
+- Access to swimming pool and fitness center

 - Daily housekeeping service